 Air cargo handlers work at airports loading and unloading baggage.
 These workers require little education and usually receive on-the-job training.
-The outlook is for these jobs to grow slower than average.
+The outlook is for these jobs to grow as fast as average.

 Air cargo handlers place luggage and other items on airplanes.
 A high school education is sufficient to enter this occupation, and newly hired handlers are trained on-the-job.
 The job involves heavy lifting, working in all types of weather, and evening, holiday and weekend shifts.
 Air cargo handlers need good communications skills, an understanding of how a load should be balanced and the ability to drive transport vehicles.

 |Other Requirements||On-the-job training|

 |Projected Job Growth (2018-2028)*||5% (aircraft cargo handling supervisors)|

 |Mean Annual Wage (2018)*||$55,110 (aircraft cargo handling supervisors)|

 Air cargo handlers specialize in loading, staging, securing and unloading cargo and baggage on airplanes.
 To accurately perform their duties, they must calculate the aircraft's center of gravity and assess the quantity of cargo.
 Air cargo handlers work in all weather conditions and operate a variety of equipment, including trucks, forklifts, conveyors and baggage tugs.
 Loaded cargo can include luggage, mail sacks and animals.
 Airplanes ship bags of all sizes, so handlers must be able to lift heavy objects that weigh more than 50 pounds, according to AvJobs.com.
 These professionals can also expect to work on holidays and weekends.